I want to live life, take care of my kids: Davido sets new focus

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Davido’s new single, Standing Strong, featuring The Sample, is currently trending on major stream platforms in and outside the country.
+Davido’s new single, Stand Strong, featuring The Sample, is currently trending on major streaming platforms in and outside the country.

 The new song is a track off Davido’s next album, which will be released soon.